lancesollo/Project-Pantheon-Automated-Hedge-Fund/README.md

 ## Overview

-Project Pantheon is a modular, agent-based trading system designed to simulate algorithmic trading with a human-readable and explainable structure.
+Project Pantheon is an automated, agent-based trading system designed to simulate algorithmic trading with a hedge fund structure.
 It connects multiple agents to form a pipeline:

 1. **Technical Agent**: Generates BUY, SELL, or HOLD signals using EMA, RSI, and MACD indicators.
 2. **Risk Manager**: Assesses volatility and assigns confidence to signals.
 Filters out risky trades.